Business Account Frequently Asked Questions

 2. Once the FX Trensfer has processed successfully, sending funds from one account to the other instantly, you can view the transfer in both of the relevant accounts.

-Your Fire debit card is linked to both a specific sterling and a specific euro account.
-So if you are purchasing in sterling or euro you must have funds in the respective account.
-Purchases in any other currencies (e.g. US Dollars) are converted and applied to your default account (euro for businesses incorporated in Ireland and sterling for businesses incorporated in the UK).
+Purchases in any other currencies (e.g. US Dollars) will be converted and withdrawn from your default account (Euro for businesses incorporated in Ireland and Sterling for businesses incorporated in the UK).

 2. Go to the ‘Debit Cards’ tab and click on the ‘Add Fire Debit Card’ button.